adaltas/esgf-2020-fall-bigdata/modules/09.devops/lab.md

 ## Prerequisites

-1. Knowledge of basic Git commands, Git installed and an existing [GitHub](https://github.com/) account.
+1. Knowledge of basic Git commands, installed Git, and an existing [GitHub](https://github.com/) account.
 2. Knowledge of basic CLI Bash commands.

 > Note for Windows users only!
 Don't use the default *CMD.exe*, because it has different commands from the command line of Linux OS, which is used in most IT environments.
 Instead, use **Git Bash** (should be installed when installing Git) or **PowerShell**.

 ## 1. Start a project

 **Note!** When creating any folders or files, don't use spaces (` `).
-Otherwise, you will have to use escaping characters when navigating to them.
+Otherwise, you will have to use escape characters when navigating to them.
 It is recommended to use the "kebab-case" naming convention by separating words with dashes (`-`).

 1. Using **CLI Bash commands** in your terminal (Terminal or Git Bash) navigate to the directory where you will store your project folder.